WPChill/strong-testimonials/readme.txt

 * using the standard WordPress post editor, including Featured Images
 * organize into categories

 This is based on the very popular [GC Testimonials](http://wordpress.org/plugins/gc-testimonials/).
-I have been very active in that plugin's support forum because I like it's simplicity, I used it on many sites, and I love to fix things.
+I have been very active in that plugin's support forum because I like its simplicity, I used it on many sites, and I love to fix things.

 Strong Testimonials aims to pick up where GC Testimonials left off while maintaining its simplicity.